Fact file: Chevrolet Corvette Stingray convertible

 All of the performance technology and capabilities introduced on the Corvette Stingray coupe carry over to the convertible.
 The only structural changes are limited to accommodations for the folding top and repositioned safety belt mounts.
 The Corvette Stingray convertible features an all-new, fully electronic top that can be lowered remotely using the key fob.
 The top can also be opened or closed on the go, at speeds up to 50 km/h.

 With an output of 466 hp (343kW) and 630 Nm of torque, and a 0-100 km/h acceleration of 4.2 seconds, the new Stingray is the most capable standard Corvette ever.
-It will also be the most capable standard Corvette ever, thanks to a 0-100 acceleration of about four seconds.
 It is also the most fuel efficient standard Corvette produced so far.

 The new 6.2L LT1 V-8 engine features advanced technologies, including direct injection, Active Fuel Management, continuously variable valve timing and an advanced combustion system that delivers more power while requiring less fuel.